dhruvjaink07/finsights/README.md

 # FinSight Agents 🧠📈

-Multi-Agent Financial Insight System powered by Google Cloud + ADK
+**Multi-Agent Financial Insight System powered by Google Cloud + ADK**

 A collaborative multi-agent system that fetches real-time market data, analyzes trends, evaluates sentiment from news, and produces actionable financial insights.
 Built with the Agent Development Kit (ADK) and integrated with Google Cloud services like BigQuery and Vertex AI.

+---

+## 🚀 Project Overview

+FinSight Agents automates the process of extracting and synthesizing financial insights by:

+- Collecting live market data (stocks, Indian and global)
+- Scoring real-time sentiment from financial news
+- Running analytics and indicators
+- Generating AI-powered summaries and charts

 ---